 To learn more about the differences in the respective approaches to the assessment of mathematics, science and reading among PISA, TIMSS, and NAEP, see the following papers (a paper comparing NAEP and PISA 2012 is forthcoming):

 The goal of PISA is to represent outcomes of learning rather than outcomes of schooling.
-By placing the emphasis on age, PISA intends to show what 15-year-olds have learned inside and outside of school throughout their lives, not just in a particular grade.
+By placing the emphasis on age, PISA intends to measure what 15-year-olds have learned inside and outside of school throughout their lives, not just in a particular grade.
 Focusing on age 15 provides an opportunity to measure broad learning outcomes while all students across the many participating nations are still required to be in school.
 Finally, because years of education vary among countries and education systems, choosing an age-based sample makes comparisons across countries and education systems somewhat easier.

 Yes and no. The U.S. national PISA results are representative of the nation as a whole but not of individual states.
-Drawing a sample that is representative of all 50 individual states would require a much larger sample than the United States currently draws for international assessments, requiring considerable amounts of additional time and money.
+Drawing a sample that is representative of all 50 individual states and the District of Columbia would require a much larger sample than the United States currently draws for international assessments, requiring considerable amounts of additional time and money.
 A state may elect to participate in PISA as an individual education system—as Connecticut, Florida and Massachusetts did in 2012—and in that case a sample is drawn that is representative of that state.